 Due to delays in implementation of the PSP, high-risk chemical facilities did not begin complying with 6 CFR § 27.230(a)(12)(iv) until late in FY 2016.
-Based on the number of high-risk facilities that have submitted PSP submissions and the number of records about affected individuals submitted to the PSP, CISA estimates that each affected facility would submit 106 names initially in 2015 and, on average, an additional 51 submissions in FY 2016.
-We estimate the cost per submission by multiplying the time burden to prepare and submit personnel information by the SSO hourly compensation rate.
+Based on the number of high-risk facilities that have submitted PSP submissions and the number of records about affected individuals submitted to the PSP, CISA estimates that each affected facility would submit 106 names initially in 2015 and, on average, an additional 51 submissions in FY 2016.^{79,80} We estimate the cost per submission by multiplying the time burden to prepare and submit personnel information by the SSO hourly compensation rate.
 Based on this, CISA estimates that each facility would incur an initial cost of \$1,408 in FY 2015 for the PSP, and an annual cost of \$673 in FY 2016.
-CISA estimates a total PSP cost of \$302,700 through FY 2016 for all Tier 1 and Tier 2 facilities.
-81
+CISA estimates a total PSP cost of \$302,700 through FY 2016 for all Tier 1 and Tier 2 facilities.81

-7.4.3 Visitor Escorts
+7.4.3.
+Visitor Escorts

-The 2007 RIA assumed that high-risk chemical facilities would escort visitors to comply with CFATS, ranging from 12 hours per day at Group A facilities in Tiers 1 through 3; to 4 hours at Group B, Group C, and theft/diversion facilities in Tiers 1 through 3, with Tier 4 facilities estimated to have 25 percent of the burden of Tiers 1 through 3.
-The estimated annual visitor escort costs presented in Table 7-5 were estimated in the 2007 RIA based on the hour burdens above.
-RIA inflated these costs to 2017 dollars using a GDP implicit price deflator.
-RIA inflated these costs to 2017 dollars using a GDP implicit price deflator.
+The 2007 RIA assumed that high-risk chemical facilities would escort visitors to comply with CFATS, ranging from 12 hours per day at Group A facilities in Tiers 1 through 3; to 4 hours at Group B, Group C, and theft/diversion facilities in Tiers 1 through 3, with Tier 4 facilities estimated to have 25 percent of the burden of Tiers 1 through https://fred.stlouisfed.org/series/USAGDPDEFAISMEI.
+Last accessed on May 8, 2018.